shahidhk/tw-front-back/README.md

 This is the repo for Toronto Water's Structured Asset Management System's Backend

-To run this server:
+First Time Running the Server:
+1. Prerequisite
-1. Set up a Ubuntu 18.04 LTS vm
+   - Set up a Ubuntu 18.04 LTS vm
+   - Create a duckdns account and get your account token
+   - Set your token as an environmental variable by running

+   `export DUCKDNS=90baa534-42be-41e3-975b-4a3b5a1b21d1`

+   - Create an entry in Duckdns linking the ip address of the VM with the subdomain (tw-webapp)
 2. Install Docker + Docker Compose
    - https://docs.docker.com/v17.09/engine/installation/linux/docker-ce/ubuntu/
    - https://docs.docker.com/compose/install/